fedarko/sheepgut/README.md

 Linux / macOS systems; it's been tested on Ubuntu 16.04.

 ### Setting up your environment
-Most of the relevant software to these analyses we used (e.g. minimap2, samtools, Pysam, ...) was installed using [conda](https://conda.io/) (and [pip](https://pip.pypa.io/) inside of conda, in some cases).
+Most of the relevant software for these analyses we used (e.g. minimap2, samtools, pysam, ...) was installed using [conda](https://conda.io/) (and [pip](https://pip.pypa.io/) inside of conda, in some cases).

 The `conda-environment.yml` file in this repository details the conda